XtremeOwnage/Web/docs/blog/posts/Solar/june-2023-lessons-learned.md

 <!-- more -->

-## What happened?

-** Add content here.

-The night of the event- Around an hour before, after hearing lots of the weather reports on the radio- I felt it would be smart to start charging the batteries up.
+## Responding to the Crisis

+While this might not seem extraordinary, it's important to note that I managed to maintain climate control within my home and sustain the operation of an entire rack of servers throughout the power outage.

-Normally, the batteries will charge with excess solar during the day, and then release as needed (but, only down to 50%)
+Recognizing the impending storm's severity, I proactively initiated the battery charging process about an hour before it hit.
+Normally, the batteries would accumulate surplus solar energy during the day and discharge only to a minimum of 50% capacity.

-After setting my system to charge up the batteries- I was able to bring the state of charge from 50-60% in roughly 30 minutes.

-* Item Corrected: I have modified the inverter to charge from grid at a FULL 10,000 watts.
-It was previously only set to charge around 5,000 watts from the grid, maximum.
+I adjusted the inverter settings to enable the battery charging at a full 10,000 watts from the grid, which was a significant enhancement from the previous limit of 5,000 watts.

-During the event, the entire grid went down, and my house instantly switched over to battery power.
-This worked flawlessly.
+When the grid went down during the event, my house seamlessly transitioned to battery power, demonstrating a flawless performance of the system.

-## Timeline
+## A Day-by-Day Account

 ### The first night